Sweet potato waffles

 Fluffy, golden waffles that make for a deliciously different brunch or lunch.
 You’d never know they were vegan.

-This recipe was created by Luke Willcox - New Product Development team.
+This recipe was created by Emma Hatcher.

 SEASON